 No access to dormitories will be permitted without the presence and supervision of a Williams College employee.
 Access to student bedrooms shall be coordinated ahead of time with the students occupying the room.
-All Contractors shall wear a College-issued ID card when working in occupied buildings.
+All Contractors shall wear a College-issued ID card as well as company uniform when working in occupied buildings.